Contact Parker

 1980

-Recognizing the need for further expansion, the Board of Trustees purchases property on River Road in Piscataway and develops a 60-bed nursing home.
+Recognizing the need for additional quality nursing home care, the Board of Trustees purchases property on River Road in Piscataway/Highland Park and begins the development of a 60-bed nursing home on the Piscataway part of the land.
 Parker at River Road opens in 1982.

 1998

-Under the leadership of Roberto Muñiz, President and Administrator, Parker embarks on a person-centered culture change journey by embracing the Eden Alternative® philosophy.
+Under Roberto’s leadership, a major interior renovation project begins for both Parker at Landing Lane and Parker at River Road.
+Parker also embarks on a person-centered culture change journey by embracing the Eden Alternative® philosophy.
 In 2000, Parker at River Road is honored as one of only four registered Eden homes in New Jersey.

 2002

-Parker opens Evergreen Way, a unique household model memory care neighborhood, one of the first of its kind in New Jersey.
+Parker expands and opens Evergreen Way, a unique household model memory care neighborhood, the first of its kind in New Jersey.
 Parker at River Road is expanded to a 79-bed nursing home and continues its culture change journey.

 2007